parthspatel/Task-Kill/README.md

 ## TODO:

-* Add a cashe system, to close programs after they have been unresponsive after some time.
+* Add a cache system, to close programs after they have been unresponsive after some time.